zbovaird/quantum-cryptography-intransit/technical_writeup.md

 4. Security Properties & Use Cases

+4.1 Security Scenario: The Compromised Endpoint Consider an attacker who gains full access to a user's machine (or the server) at time T.
+*   **Standard Encryption:** The attacker finds 1,000 encrypted files from the past year and the private key.
+They decrypt *everything*.
+Total history compromise.
+*   **Ephemeral One-Shot:** The attacker finds 1,000 encrypted files.
+They try to decrypt them.
+    *   Files 1-999 (Past): The server has already advanced past their windows.
+The keys are gone.
+Decryption fails.
+    *   File 1,000 (Current): If it hasn't been decrypted yet, the attacker *can* decrypt this one file.
+    *   **Result:** The attacker gets *only* the current active file, not the entire history.
+The damage is contained to the "now".

-Data at Rest Protection: While HNDL is often discussed in the context of "Data in Transit" (intercepting network traffic), this protocol primarily secures "Data at Rest."
+4.2 Data at Rest Protection
+While HNDL is often discussed in the context of "Data in Transit" (intercepting network traffic), this protocol primarily secures "Data at Rest."
 It allows ciphertext to be stored on a disk where it automatically becomes unreadable after the time window expires, even if the file itself is never deleted.

-Time-Gated Access Control:
+4.3 Time-Gated Access Control
 The protocol enables precise time-locking.
 A file can be encrypted to be accessible only within a specific future window (e.g., "Tick 100 to Tick 105").
 Before Tick 100, the key does not yet exist.
 After Tick 105, the key is destroyed.

 5. Limitations